-Toby Hodges takes a look at some of the best sun protection kit on the market for sailors from hammocks and fans to sunscreens and hats
+Toby Hodges takes a look at some of the best waterproof sunscreen and sun protection kit on the market for sailors from hammocks and fans to sunscreens and hats

-Year-round exposure to the sun and the double-hit of rays reflecting off the water means that sailors have a high risk of skin damage, making sun protection key onboard.
+Year-round exposure to the sun and the double-hit of rays reflecting off the water means that sailors have a high risk of skin damage, which means getting the best waterproof sunscreen and sun protection key onboard.

 Liveaboards and those who regularly cruise in the tropics will know the value, indeed necessity of fitting quality biminis and awnings, as well the requirement for ventilation below decks.

 For those of us who are more sun-deprived and crave some vitamin D, or for when fitting biminis for a short summer season is less practical, then protecting yourself and each crewmember individually from the damaging effects of UV is invaluable.
 The radiation emitted by the sun is an invisible killer, which can pass through clothing and is responsible for 90% of melanoma skin cancers.

 LifeJacket, a British waterproof sunscreen brand (see below), recently partnered with SkinVision, to help encourage people to routinely check for skin cancer by offering its customers free, instant and unlimited skin checks for seven days.

 The app uses artificial intelligence to compare a user’s skin spots and moles with millions of images of known skin cancers to provide a risk score.
 Over 1.3million people have used the app worldwide already and LifeJacket says 92,000 incidences of skin cancers have been found as a result.